 Since 1994, Glenn Thomas, DVM - Stephen King, DVM along with their professional staff have cared for many four-legged family members.
-Dr. King and Dr. Thomas were joined by Deanna Van Camp, DVM in 2017 and by James Yates, DVM in 2020.
+Dr. King and Dr. Thomas were joined by James Yates, DVM in 2020.
 Tupelo Small Animal Hospital offers a friendly, home-like atmosphere, as well as prompt service.
 Because we know that not all friends get along all the time, we created separate waiting areas for cats and dogs, helping relieve stress on both the patient and client.

 Glenn Thomas, DVM

 Dr. Glenn Thomas is a native of Tupelo, MS. Born and raised there, he grew up with horses, cattle and other small animals he could raise.
 He went on to receive a Bachelor of Science degree in Chemistry from Millsaps College.
 He then earned his Doctor of Veterinary Medicine from Mississippi State Univerisity.
 He built Tupelo Small Animal Hospital in the summer and fall of 1993 and with his partner Stephen King, they opened in January of 1994.
 His veterinary areas of interest are Pediatrics, Behavior, General Surgery and Oncology.
 He also enjoys overseeing the day to day operations of the practice.